Updated August 2018

 You may also want to carry a small car power converter, which allows you to plug in a standard charger into your car, rather than having to bring along a car charger accessory for every type of battery you use.

 Along with a few clamps, you may also want an accessory mount that has 1/4"-20 male or female threads on each side, allowing you to attach monitors, lights, and microphones to various stands or cheese plates.
 We stand by the Cinevate Universal Accessory Mount as one of the most durable pieces of kit out there.
 Pair it with a 1/4"-20 coupler and you can rotate and place the Ice Light in just about any position.

 And finally, the Manfrotto 394 Quick Release system is absolutely essential to shooting on the go.
 Get one for every tripod, monopod, gimbal, slider, or anything that the camera may go on.
 Clipping your camera in and out will be a breeze.
 There are many other quick release systems out there, but the Manfrotto 394/RC4 system is one of the best values for the money.

-advanced Video Gear for cinematic documentaries
+advanced Filmmaking Equipment for documentaries

 If you still have room in your bags for a few more items, these two pieces of gear will take your filmmaking up a few notches.